Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/sumaira/Task2.md

 ---
-title: 'Typoid Mobile app design.'
+# 'Typoid Mobile app design.'
 ---

 In this task we are provided with a sample app known as “malaria